Center for Classical Theology Lecture with Michael Horton in San Diego - REGISTER

 March 30, 2016 | Sizemore Lectures with Dr. D.A.
 Carson from Midwestern Seminary on Vimeo.

-Matthew Barrett (PhD, The Southern Baptist Theological Seminary) is Associate Professor of Christian Theology at Midwestern Baptist Theological Seminary, as well as the founder and executive editor of Credo Magazine.
+Matthew Barrett (PhD, The Southern Baptist Theological Seminary) is Professor of Christian Theology at Midwestern Baptist Theological Seminary, as well as the founder and executive editor of Credo Magazine.
 He is the author of several books, including Salvation by Grace (P&R, 2013), Owen on the Christian Life (Crossway, 2015), God’s Word Alone: The Authority of Scripture (Zondervan, 2016), and Reformation Theology: A Systematic Summary (Crossway, 2017).
 Currently he is the series editor of The 5 Solas Series with Zondervan.

 Advertisment